 Spousal, Common-Law or Conjugal Partner Sponsorship: Step 1: Sponsor Approval

-Other factors are considered, as well, including whether you obtained permanent resident status through sponsorship as a spouse, common-law or conjugal partner in the past 5 years, as this would bar your eligibility to sponsor at this time.
+Other factors are considered, as well, including whether you obtained permanent resident status through sponsorship as a spouse, common law or conjugal partner in the past 5 years, as this would bar your eligibility to sponsor at this time.

 Spousal, Common-Law or Conjugal Partner Sponsorship: Step 2: Applicant Approval

-The relationship is evaluated on whether it is genuine and must not be entered into primarily for immigration purposes.
-Besides a marriage certificate or evidence of cohabitation for at least one year, you may be required to provide pictures, letters, telephone bills, e-mails, and other evidence.
+The relationship is evaluated on whether it is genuine and must not be entered primarily for immigration purposes.
+Besides a marriage certificate or evidence of cohabitation for at least 1 year, you may be required to provide pictures, letters, telephone bills, e-mails, and other evidence.
 As we regularly prepare such applications, we can advise you on the supporting evidence that needs to be submitted.

 The Applicant also must not be criminally or medically inadmissible.
 Where there is an issue of inadmissibility, these can sometimes be overcome on humanitarian and compassionate grounds.